1998 San Diego Chargers season

-With the retirement of Stan Humphries, the Chargers went into the 1998 draft seeking a new quarterback.
+With the retirement of Stan Humphries, the Chargers went into the draft seeking a new quarterback.
 There were two outstanding prospects; when Indianapolis took future Hall of Famer Peyton Manning as the #1 pick, Leaf went to San Diego.
 Immediately named the starter, he began 2–0 before an infamous performance at Kansas City, after which he was caught on camera shouting at a reporter.

 Leaf finished with 15 interceptions and only two touchdown passes in ten games; Craig Whelihan replaced him as the starter for the final seven games, but also performed poorly.
 The two combined for 34 interceptions, the worst tally in the NFL for a decade; San Diego had 51 turnovers in total, 8 more than any other team in 1998.
 The inexperienced quarterbacks were hampered by the departure of star receiver Tony Martin during the offseason.
 In his absence, Charlie Jones led the team with 699 yards, while tight end Freddie Jones had the most receptions with 57.
 Natrone Means returned to lead the rushing attack after two seasons in Jacksonville.
 He performed well prior to a season-ending injury, gaining 883 yards in ten games.
+Ryan Leaf's passer rating was also 39, which was an NFL-worst.
+No starting quarterback since 1998 has matched this number or beaten it.

 On defense, Norman Hand was promoted to starting defensive tackle, and led the team with 6.0 sacks; Greg Jackson had the most interceptions, with six.
 Pro bowlers Junior Seau and Rodney Harrison made 115 and 114 tackles respectively – the most any other player had was 63.
 Kicker John Carney, who had been injured for most of the previous season, returned and converted 26 attempts out of 30.